-Earth is the third planet from the Sun in the solar system and the only celestial body in the universe known to harbor life.
+Earth is the third planet from the Sun in the solar system and the only planet or object in the universe known to harbor life.
 Astronomers have estimated that the Earth formed about 4.54 billion years ago, or about 60 million years after the Sun.

 Earth | |